byu-is-403/syllabus/entity-framework/entity-framework.md

   ```

 - The ID property becomes the primary key for the column and can either be named ID or classnameID
-- This happens by default by the EF
+- This happens by default by the EF and you do not control it

 ### Navigational Properties